The heat around Europe's hydrogen future

 Currently Germany and the Netherlands are considered powerhouses for building energy and in the future Norway and perhaps the Balkan states will fall into the same category as their governments are more agile when setting up new industries.

-Collaboration is vital when determining how green hydrogen can be stored and utilised, with the conference highlighting key examples of how organisations are raising the bar.
+Collaboration is vital when determining how green hydrogen can be stored and utilized, with the conference highlighting key examples of how organizations are raising the bar.
 It includes the formation of coalitions to look at ways of successfully driving scalability and innovation in this space.

 European Collaboration